First date etiquette: the dos and don’ts

 A first date is an opportunity, not only to find out more about your match, but also to showcase your best features.
 But what is expected of you on a first date?
 Here are the essential rules to follow

-Etiquette (/ˈɛtɨkɛt/ or /ˈɛtɨkɪt/, French: [e.ti.kɛt]) is a code of behavior that delineates expectations for social behaviour according to contemporary conventional norms within a society, social class, or group.
+Etiquette (/ˈɛtɨkɛt/ or /ˈɛtɨkɪt/, French: [e.ti.kɛt]) is a code of behaviour that delineates expectations for social behaviour according to contemporary conventional norms within a society, social class, or group.

-If you’ve been out of the dating game for some time the norms and social conventions may have changed a little so here’s a quick list of do’s and don’ts for first dates.
+If you’ve been out of the dating game for some time the norms and social conventions may have changed a little so here’s a quick list of do’s and don’ts for first date etiquette.

 This is so important that it should be at the top of any guide to dating.
 Although it may be tempting to embellish your life and personality to make it more attractive, unlike at a job interview the aim here isn’t just to get hired.
 You want to build an intimate connection with this person so any discrepancies will be revealed as they get to know you better.